avg —

 Instructions

-Choose clean apple leaves without damage and defects.
-For fermentation, it is advisable to use raw materials right after collection.
-If you decide to wash the leaves under water, place them on a napkin to remove excess moisture.
-Start placing the processed raw materials in a glass (dry) container.
-Tightly pack the preparation.
-This is a mandatory step in making fermented tea.
+Choose clean apple leaves without damage or defects.
+For fermentation, it is best to use the raw material right after collection.
+If you decide to rinse the leaves under water, lay them out on a towel to remove excess moisture.
+Begin placing the prepared leaves into a dry glass container.
+Pack them down firmly.
+This is an essential step when making fermented tea.

 Close the container with a lid.

-Cover the preparation with dark (dense) fabric and place it in a warm place (partial shade).
+Cover the preparation with dark, dense fabric and place it in a warm spot (partial shade).

 Depending on the air temperature in the room and the desired strength of the tea, the fermentation time can vary from 1 to 3 days.
 After 20-24 hours, the leaves will start to darken, and the aroma will become more intense and pleasant.